Vaultspeed/generic-fmc-integrations/snowflake_tasks/README.md

         warehousename = {your_warehouse}
         dbname = {your_db}

- - Open the snowsql_deploy.sh shell script, and the change the variable values to reflect the your environments, an save it:
+ - Open the snowsql_deploy.sh shell script, and the change the variable values to reflect your environments, and save it:

         snowsql_conn= {your_connection_name}
         snowflake_warehouse= {your_warehouse}